 The DVD of Salt has three versions: the Original Theatrical Version, the Director’s Cut and the Extended Version.
 So what are the differences and which version is the best?

-The Theatrical/Director’s Cut and the Extended Cut differ in the key scene on the boat.[blackout]
-Salt kills Orlov in the theatrical cut but not in the extended cut, setting up a completely different ending.
-The theatrical cut ends with Salt on the run, the extended cut with her escaping US custody and taking revenge on Orlov, who has returned to Russia.[/blackout]
+The Extended Cut differs much more.
+In the key scene on the boat.[blackout]
+Salt doesn’t kill Orlov, setting up a completely different ending.
+The theatrical and Director’s cuts end with Salt on the run, the extended cut with her escaping US custody and taking revenge on Orlov, who has returned to Russia.[/blackout]

 Personally, I preferred the extended edition. [blackout]As she doesn’t kill Orlov halfway through the film,[/blackout] the question of Salt’s loyalties is kept open for longer.
 It makes her more of an anti-hero, which I like.